johnno1962/injectionforxcode/README.md

     ~/bin/unhide.sh

-This patches the object files in the framework to export any hidden symbols and relinks the executable making all swift symbols available to the dynamic link loader facilitating their injection.
+This should patch the object files in the framework to export any hidden symbols and relinks the executable making all swift symbols available to the dynamic link loader facilitating their injection.